tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 This is a BundleActivator implementation that uses annotations to register services and inject tracked services.
 Any bundle can use this activator by just importing the _se.natusoft.osgi.aps.tools_ package.

-This is actually a trivial not very large class that just scans the bundle for files ending in _.class_, removes the _.class_ from the path and translates the separator char to '.' and then passes it to bundle.getClass(...) to get the Class instance for it.
+This is actually a rather trivial class that just scans the bundle for files ending in _.class_, removes the _.class_ from the path and translates the separator char to '.' and then passes it to bundle.getClass(...) to get the Class instance for it.
 After that it can inspect the bundles all classes for annotations and act on them.
 Most methods are protected making it easy to subclass this class and expand on its functionality.

 The following annotations are available:

-__@OSGiServiceProvider__ - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!
+__@OSGiServiceProvider__ - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface unless you specify serviceAPIs={Svc.class, ...}.

         public @interface OSGiProperty {
             String name();